 wordcount-stagewith the name of your staging app.

-Since we don’t see anything about a database, we need to add the Postgres addon to the staging server.
-To do so, run the following command to add the Postgres addon to your Heroku app:
+Since we don’t see a database environment variable, we need to add the Postgres addon to the staging server.
+To do so, run the following command:

 1 2 3